christokita/socially-modulated-threshold-model/README.md

 ## Overview
 Theoretical simulation scripts and data for:

 Tokita CK & Tarnita CE.
-Social influence and interaction bias can drive emergent behavioral specialization and modular social networks across systems.
+Social influence and interaction bias can drive emergent behavioural specialization and modular social networks across systems.
 (In revision)

 This is the living repository of this code.
 For the public release/archive of the code used in the paper please see [![DOI](https://zenodo.org/badge/108687450.svg)](https://zenodo.org/badge/latestdoi/108687450)